 A two-step procedure called the “Fast Correlation Based Filter” (FCBF), was developed by Yu & Liu (2004).
 It first creates a reduced set of relevant features, and then removes redundant features from this set using a search procedure based on Markov blanket filtering.
 A non-linear correlation measure, called symmetrical uncertainty, is used to measure both feature relevance and redundancy.
 Relevance is measured by how well features are correlated with class labels and redundancy is measured by how well features are correlated with each other.

-Wu et al. (2013)
+Wu et al. (2013) compared a number of filter approach feature selection methods based on their application to three hyperspectral data sets.
+They used a number of performance measures for comparison, including classifier accuracy and feature stability.
+Their own criterion, the maximal minimal associated index quotient (MMAIQ) was included in the evaluation.
+This criterion uses Cramer’s V-test values to trade feature relevance against redundancy and is applied in a forward selection type routine.
+While the authors concluded that MMAIQ provided the best overall performance, it did not provide good stability for high dimensional data.

 A number of feature importance measures (including the FCBF) were incorporated by Brown et al. (2012) into a common theoretical framework.
 These measures all consider both relevance and redundancy in some way.
 A comprehensive empirical study was used to compare the performance (in terms of stability and classifier accuracy) of these measures.
 The study tested the criteria in a FS approach, under varying conditions, including redundancy in high dimensional feature spaces.
 They concluded that joint mutual information (JMI) (Yang and Moody, 1999) provides the best feature selection performance overall.